 Price and availability

-The Fitbit Versa 2 is already widely available, while the Versa 3 is available to pre-order now and ships from September 25.
+The Fitbit Versa 2 and Versa 3 are both available now, from Fitbit and various major retailers such as Amazon and Best Buy.
 The Versa 2 retails at $200, while the Versa 3 will set you back $230.

 Both smartwatches offer a variety of extras you can add at checkout when ordering from Fitbit, such as woven straps and Fitbit Premium memberships (which gives you access to personalized goals, challenges, and coaching).